Navigating the waters: The power of partnerships and persistence

 While many PPPs made significant progress, others struggled to realise their sustainability and scaling ambitions," he admits.
 This is understandable, given the complex contexts in which these projects operate.
 We noticed significant national and international developments during the programme's implementation period (starting in 2012).
 From COVID-19 and its resulting inflationary pressures and travel bans to changes in national water policies to civil unrest, to name a few.
 Despite these challenges, most projects showed incredible resilience and adaptability.

 Acknowledging that one project or programme cannot fix complex water problems, or any other development issue is essential.
-For example, transitioning from free to paid water services in rural areas (drinking water project in Mali) takes decades.
+For example, transitioning from free to paid water services in rural areas (a drinking water project in Mali) takes decades.
 Development projects operate within this complex transition.
 These transitions are not linear but demand continuous adaptation.
 In an ideal situation, PPPs support such transitions.

 Evaluating return on investment